dylanvdbrink/flixtraktor/README.md

 #### Episode lookup
 Because Netflix returns the localized titles of episode names, we need a flow of calls to the Trakt API to make sure we sync the correct episodes, which goes as follows:
-1. Search the Trakt API for the show name, if it does not return a show, we cannot sync it.
+1. Search the Trakt API for the show name + episode title, if it returns an episode, we check the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) of the name of the show to verify the match is correct.
+If it does not return an episode, we go to step 2.
-2. Capture the season number by removing all text from the seasonDescription (e.g. Season 3).
-It is necessary to do this, again because the season descriptions are localized as well.
-If the show only has 1 season, we continue with that season because 1.
-The episode probably belongs to that season and 2. sometimes shows only have 1 season and therefore are not numbered.
+2. Capture the season and episode number by removing all text from the seasonDescription and episode title (e.g. "Season 3", "Episode 1").
+It is necessary to do this because both descriptions are localized as well.
+If it finds an episode and the title of the show is a match, we sync that episode.
+If not, we do not sync that title.
-3. Search through the returned episodes to find the one with the correct season and episode number